houli/http-proxy/README.md

 You'll then be able to package up the release folder or run the executable `rel/proxy/bin/proxy`

-## Blocklist
+## Blocking Hosts
-You can dynamically block particular hosts using the console First create a release as described above.
+You can dynamically block particular hosts using the console.
+First create a release as described above.
 Then start up the proxy.
 If you want it to run in the background use
 ```bash
 $ rel/proxy/bin/proxy start
 ```
-If you want to see the logs use the following instead
+If you want to see the logs use the following instead:
 ```bash
 $ rel/proxy/bin/proxy foreground
 ```